Physical Therapist Assistant, Associate in Applied Science

 Spring Credit Hours Prerequisites Milestones/Notes

-PTA 208 Health Occupation Seminar2PTA 212 with a grade of "C" or better and Reading Proficiency
+PTA 240 Health Occupation Seminar2PTA 212 or PTA 220 with a minimum grade of "C" and Reading Proficiency

 *Click on the hyperlinked course number to view additional information about the course.